AlexisN94/FlexTime-Clock/README.md

 ## Description

 This experimental clockface allows you to set custom day-start and day-end times in the settings, in order to have a visual representation of how far along you are in *your* day.

 Say, you usually wake up at 22h30 and go to bed at 06h00.
 That's your day-time.
 Conversely, from 06h01 to 22h29 will be your night-time.
-Night-time is displayed in purple.
-Day-time is displayed in gray and red.
+For night-time, the dial will be purple, with a purple hand.
+For day-time the dial will be gray with a red hand.

-The clock hand will hit the 12 o'clock position at 22h30 and again at 06h00, marking the transition from night to day, or from day to night.
-When the hand hits the 6 o'clock position, naturally it doesn't mean that it is 6 o'clock.
-It just means that 50% of your day or night has passed.
+The hand doesn't tell the time like it would in an analog-style clock; it tells percentage.
+When it hits the 6 o'clock position, it means that 50% of your day has passed, not that it's 18:00 (although it may very well be).

+To check the actual time, read the digital clock.

-In the settings, you can hide any of the elements that you don't like, except for the rings.
+In the settings, you can hide any of the elements that you don't like, except for the dial (ring).

-___Note__: If you like the interface but want to use it as a 'regular' clock, just set the day-start time for 12h00 and day-end time for 00h00.
+___Note__: If you like the interface but want to use it as a 'regular' analog-style clock, just set the day-start time for 12h00 and day-end time for 00h00.
 AM will be purple, PM will be red.
 This will be the initial configuration._

 ### Screenshots